When is the best time to water my lawn?

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-So when is the best time to water my lawn? – The best time is between 6 – 10 am in the morning.
+So when is the best time to water your grass? – The best time is between 6 – 10 am.
 The water will take longer to evaporate and it gives the lawn time to absorb it.
-The next best time is between 4 – 6 pm.
+The next time is between 4 – 6 pm.
 The worst time is between 10 – 2 pm when the sun is at its hottest.

 The is usually less wind in the morning and as wind speeds up evaporation you will use less water to get the same results.
 You will also notice that humidity is higher in the mornings and this helps too.